elliotwutingfeng/Volery/README.md

 1. 🔍 Search for your favourite packages.
 2. 📋 Copy the batch installation script to your clipboard.
-3. 💻 Paste it into your terminal and install your packages!
+3. 💻 Voilà!
+Now paste it into your terminal and install your packages!

+## How Volery works

+- Using GitHub Actions + Python & Supabase API, package lists from the [Arch Linux Official Repository](https://archlinux.org/packages/) and the [Arch User Repository (AUR)](https://aur.archlinux.org) are mirrored to a PostgreSQL database hosted on Supabase, once per hour.
+- For Arch Official Repositories metadata, the [official repositories web interface](https://wiki.archlinux.org/title/Official_repositories_web_interface) is used.
+- For the Arch User Repository (AUR) metadata, the [AUR metadata archives](https://wiki.archlinux.org/title/Aurweb_RPC_interface#Limitations) is used to [minimise](https://lists.archlinux.org/pipermail/aur-general/2021-November/036659.html) Volery's impact on AUR traffic.
+- A NextJS web user interface lets users query the database for Arch Official Repositories packages and AUR packages, pick and choose their favourite packages, and generate a [yay](https://github.com/Jguer/yay) script for convenient batch-installation.

 ## Setup instructions